-The Research Initiative for Scientific Enhancement Program was created in response to a legislative mandate of increasing participation of underrepresented minority faculty, investigators and students engaged in biomedical and behavioral research, and to broaden the opportunities for their participation in these fields.
+The National Insitutute of General Medical Sciences Research Initiative for Scientific Enhancement Program was created in response to a legislative mandate of increasing participation of underrepresented minority faculty, investigators and students engaged in biomedical and behavioral research, and to broaden the opportunities for their participation in these fields.

 The program is federally funded by National Institutes of Health (NIH).